devault-gmbh/JIRAlfred/README.md

 Installation
 ----------------

-To install JIRAlfred in Alfred double click on the extension file.
+To install JIRAlfred, double click on the extension file or drag it into the preferences pane.

 You then need to create a bash script containing your JIRA URL and credentials.
-For this copy the script located at *~/Library/Application Support/Alfred/extensions/applescripts/JIRA/jira-sample.sh*, rename it to *jira.sh* and move it up one level in the folder structure.
-Then fill it out with your JIRA information as in the example below.
+For doing this, copy the script located at *~/Library/Application Support/Alfred/extensions/applescripts/JIRA/jira-sample.sh*, rename it to *jira.sh* and move it up one level in the folder structure.
+Then fill in your JIRA information as in the example below.

     #!/bin/bash
     # Copy this file to ~/Library/Application Support/Alfred/extensions/applescripts/jira.sh